 In late 2016 Frisson joined the already existing Thorn Hill Vineyards tasting room in downtown St. Helena.
 This tasting room is centrally located (parking can be found street-side on Main Street or on nearby Railroad Ave).
-NOTE: they were represented at this tasting room for less then a year – and their wines are no longer available here and the original tasting room on this site eventually closed down.
+NOTE: they were represented at this tasting room for less then a year – their wines are no longer available here and the original tasting room on this site eventually closed down.
 However, the wines are available directly via their website.

 They produce around 900 cases each year and a certain percentage of their proceeds are donated back to support Cystic Fibrosis research.
 For more information visit: www.frissonwines.com